diMosella/donkey-frontend-base/README.md

 Provides reloading code without losing the state of the app, thus making for a shorter feedback loop.

+### Webpack-serve

+As development webserver, webpack-serve is used.

+#### connect-history-api-fallback

+This addon to the webpack-serve provides history api fallback.
+This results in frontend generated routes are directly accessible when requested from the backend.
+It saves clicking to the specific page.

+#### koa-connect

+This utility handles connecting additional stuff to the koa webserver used by webpack-serve.

 ### EsLint

 EsLint is a linter.
 Linters check your code syntactically, but also with respect to code conventions (style).
 We include the `eslint-config-standard` which is rich enough compared to, for example `eslint-config-google`.
 Also `eslint-config-react` (for `.jsx` files) and `eslint-plugin-json` ( for`.json` files) are included.
 EsLint configuration can be found in the files `/.eslintignore` and `/.eslintrc.json`.